 There is no evidence that drinking urine offers any health benefits.
 While most people experience no serious harm from drinking urine, there are some risks.

 A person may drink urine by accident or intentionally.
-Various cultures have consumed urine for religious or health reasons for millennia.
+Various cultures have consumed urine for religious or health reasons

 In the present day, a small number of religious or alternative health organizations also suggest drinking urine.
 In this article, learn about the purported benefits of drinking urine and the risks.